mayupaca/mayupaca/README.md

 -->
 - 🔭 I’m currently looking for new oppotunity as a web developer.
-- 🌱 I’m learning Spanish, English,
+- 🌱 I’m learning Spanish and English.
 - 💖 Like: cats🐈 sushi🍣 tennis🎾 restaurants🍴
 - 👀 Interest: technorogies🌐